A Commuter’s All-Inclusive Guide to LRT-1 Stations

 - The Ung Siu Si Buddhist Temple

 Monumento LRT Station

-This used to be the last stop of the LRT-1 until two more stops were added to the LRT-1 route.
+This was the last stop of the LRT-1 until two more stops were added to the LRT-1 route.
 It is located in the southern part of Caloocan City and is one of the most famous LRT-1 stations for commuters planning to go to Quezon City.
-One of the country’s most famous landmarks, the Bonifacio Monument, is found near the station.
+One of the country’s most famous landmarks, the Bonifacio Monument, is near the station.

 Common Landmarks are:

 - The Bonifacio Monument or the Monumento Circle

 - The Araneta Square Mall

 - Puregold Monumento Branch

 - The Shrine for Our Lady of Grace